koksingtan-uts/Week5Prep/README.md

 - Opening parenthesis must be placed in the same line as the preceding token.
 - 'Magic number' and 'magic string' are strictly prohibited.
 - Single quotes are preferred to double quotes.
 Exceptionally, double quotes might be used if single quotes would require escaping.
+- Comments must be added for each block of code, explaining what is being done

 Spaces
 Before parenthesis